ramiel/memoizy/README.md

 - 🗝 Custom cache key: decide how to build your cache key
 - 🧹 Clear and delete: delete all the memoized values or just one for a specific argument set
-- ❓ Conditional memoization: memoize the result only if you like it 🙂
+- ❓ Conditional memoization: memoize the result only if you like it.
+It works with async code too
 - 🧪 Fully tested
 - 👶 Small size, just ~50 lines of code
 - 👣 Small footprint and no dependencies